The brain causes physical pain.

 Understanding and Healing from TMS

-Some of these were essential elements of the home treatment program for his 2007 published study in Alternative Therapies in Health and Medicine showing the effectiveness of this treatment program for chronic pain (especially low back pain).
+Some of these were essential elements of the home treatment program for his 2007 published study in Alternative Therapies in Health and Medicine.

-Dr. Schechter's book, published in 2014, brings together his clinical experience, research findings, new scientific evidence and emotional wisdom to teach the reader the mind/brain and mind-body linkages needed to relieve pain.
+Dr. Schechter's book, published in 2014, brings together his clinical experience, research findings, new scientific evidence and emotional wisdom.
+This book has been called "the most 'user-friendly' book in this field."

 He presents an updated model of pain, The Seven Lessons of Pain, detailed treatment methods and The Twelve Stages of Healing.

-This book has been called the most 'user-friendly' book in this field.
-Also reviewed as the clearest description of mindbody pain treatment yet written.
+It's also been reviewed as "the clearest description of mindbody pain treatment yet written."

 Get the latest tips, methods, and information on TMS by joining our mailing list.